Three weeks before the demo, one of our agents started confidently quoting prices that didn't exist.

 }

-In benchmarks on our internal RAG pipeline, this check caught 91% of hallucinated pricing and specification claims.
-The miss rate (9%) came from cases where the context was genuinely ambiguous — cases where a human reviewer also struggled to determine grounding.
-We use claude-haiku-4-5 for this check to keep latency under 300ms at p95.
+In our measured internal RAG pipeline, this check caught most hallucinated pricing and specification claims.
+The misses came from cases where the context was genuinely ambiguous, including cases where a human reviewer also struggled to determine grounding.
+We use a small evaluator model for this check and track its latency separately from the main answer path.

-Injection detection is harder than grounding checks because you're trying to identify attacker intent in natural language — and attackers adapt.
+Injection detection is harder than grounding checks because you are trying to identify attacker intent in natural language, and attackers adapt.

 The most reliable approach combines pattern matching for known injection patterns with a lightweight classifier: